If you’ve been in endurance sports for more than five minutes, someone has asked you if you use Strava or TrainingPeaks (or both).

 - And more

-The basic plan gives you access to the following:
+The lower tier plan gives you access to the following:

 - 1 Premium athlete (you can add more for an extra cost — $9/month)